jcompaire/R/FishGrowth/README.md

 ## An R script for conducting one-way Kruskal-Wallis and analysis of covariance (ANCOVA) tests

 This script will allow you to replicate the analyses performed in the manuscript: "***_Lipophrys pholis_ is larger, grows faster and is in better condition in protected than in unprotected rocky shores***".
-This R code can be used to compute statistical analyses presented in the [manuscript](https://doi.org/10.1002/aqc.4083), while the Python code for generating figures about length frequency distribution of the populations and the length-weight relationship curves are available [here](https://).
+This R code can be used to compute statistical analyses presented in the [manuscript](https://doi.org/10.1002/aqc.4083), while the Python code for generating figures about the length-frequency distribution of *L. pholis* populations and their length-weight relationship curves are available [here](https://).
 Our goal is to increase transparency and reproducibility in research.

 ### Overwiew